 Bristol, Virginia — The American South (Mid-Atlantic)

 Location.
-36° 35.721′ N, 82° 10.818′ W. Marker is in Bristol, Virginia.
-Marker is on Martin Luther King Jr. Boulevard (Virginia Route 113) north of State Street, on the right when traveling north.
-Marker Touch for map.
-Marker is at or near this postal address: 101 Martin Luther King Jr Boulevard, Bristol VA 24201, United States of America.
+36° 35.802′ N, 82° 10.911′ W. Marker is in Bristol, Virginia.
+Marker is at the intersection of Cumberland Street (Business Virginia Route 113) and Lee Street on Cumberland Street.
+Touch for map.
+Marker is in this post office area: Bristol VA 24201, United States of America.
 Touch for directions.